Related Concepts

 • PoC: Proof of Concept, technique, or tool that demonstrates the exploitation of a vulnerability

-• VPR: Vulnerability Priority Rating, a modern framework in vulnerability management that focuses on the risk that could affect directly an organization
+• VPR: Vulnerability Priority Rating, a modern framework in vulnerability management that focuses on the risk that could directly affect an organization

-• IPS: Intrusion Prevention System, uses a set of traffic signatures that match and block malicious traffic and attacks
+• IPS: Intrusion Prevention System uses a set of traffic signatures that match and block malicious traffic and attacks

 • IDS: Intrusion Detection System, detects unauthorized network and system intrusions.
-It will not take action and won't prevent attacks from happening just detect, log, and report
+It will not take action and won't prevent attacks from happening, just detect, log, and report

 • DLP: Data Loss Prevention, a system designed to stop sensitive data from being stolen from or escaping a network

-• PIM: Privileged Identity Management, translates a user's role within an organization into an access role on a system
+• PIM: Privileged Identity Management translates a user's role within an organization into an access role on a system

 • PAM: Privileged Access Management, management of the privileges a system's access role has